Clitoral Hood Reduction

 With over 8,000 nerve endings, the clitoris is a critical part of achieving sexual satisfaction for many women.
 Sensation and stimulation can be impaired, though, if the clitoral hood overwhelms the clitoris, covering those ultra-sensitive nerve endings with too much tissue.
 A larger clitoral hood may also look out of balance with the labia minora or labia majora that make up the vulva.
 A clitoral hood reduction, or clitoral hoodectomy, can enhance the look and function of your clitoris for a more pleasing appearance and more pleasurable intimacy.

 Clitoral hood reduction can improve both aesthetic concerns and sensation.
-Minneapolis-St. Paul female plastic surgeon Dr. Jennifer Harrington of Harrington + Associates Plastic Surgery specializes in gynecological plastic surgery, helping women from throughout Minnesota feel better about their appearance.
+Plastic surgeon Dr. Jennifer Harrington of Harrington + Associates Plastic Surgery specializes in gynecological plastic surgery, helping women from the Twin Cities and throughout Minnesota feel better about their appearance.

 Contact us to schedule a free consultation at our Plymouth office and learn how Dr. Harrington can help you feel more like your most confident self again.